-Step #1 Understand user intent to find keywords that match your goals
+Step #1 Understand user intent to match keywords with your goals

 As mentioned previously, Google now understands the user intent behind each search.

-User intent is the reason why someone is searching for something in Google.
+User intent is the reason why someone is searching for something on Google.
 What are they actually trying to achieve as a result of searching for that term?

 For example, if you Google the term “apple,” you won’t see apples as in a type of fruit in your search results.
 Rather, you’ll see websites related to Apple as a tech company, or its most popular products.

 Google understands that most likely users are not looking for a type of fruit when they research this keyword.
 It gets that people are actually researching Apple Inc., that’s why you won’t see many fruits in your SERP.

 Or when you plug in “best chinese,” Google understands your location as well as your intent, so they’ll provide you with results relevant to top places to eat Chinese food in Toronto (your location), instead of some other Chinese-related information.